primocodetoday/js-algorithms/15_Tree_traversal/15_Tree_traversal.md

   - If the node has a right property, call the helper function with the right property on the node
 - Invoke the helper function with the current variable
 - Return the array of values

+### Depth-first Search (DFS) - PostOrder

+- Create a variable to store the values of nodes visited
+- Store the root of the BST in a variable called current
+- Write a helper function which accepts a node
+  - If the node has a left property, call the helper function with the left property on the node
+  - If the node has a right property, call the helper function with the right property on the node
+  - Push the value of the node to the variable that stores the values
+  - Invoke the helper function with the current variable
+- Return the array of values

+### Depth-first Search (DFS) - InOrder

+- Create a variable to store the values of nodes visited
+- Store the root of the BST in a variable called current
+- Write a helper function which accepts a node
+  - If the node has a left property, call the helper function with the left property on the node
+  - Push the value of the node to the variable that stores the values
+  - If the node has a right property, call the helper function with the right property on the node
+- Invoke the helper function with the current variable
+- Return the array of values

+### BFS vs DFS

+- time complexity is the same
+- BFS need space for queue
+- DFS(InOrder) return sorted array
+- DFS(PreOrder) is used for cloning tree